pkdone/practical-mongodb-aggregations-book/src/guides/performance.md

 ## 3. Encourage Match Filters To Appear Early In The Pipeline

+### Explore If Bringing Forward A Full Match Is Possible

 As discussed, the database engine will do its best to optimise the aggregation pipeline at runtime, with a particular focus on attempting to move the `$match` stages to the top of the pipeline.
 Top-level `$match` content will form part of the filter that the engine first executes as the initial query.
 The aggregation then has the best chance of leveraging an index.
 However, it may not always be possible to promote `$match` filters in such a way without changing the meaning and resulting output of an aggregation.

 Sometimes, a `$match` stage is defined later in a pipeline to perform a filter on a field that the pipeline computed in an earlier stage.
 The computed field isn't present in the pipeline's original input collection.
 Some examples are:

  * A pipeline where a `$group` stage creates a new `total` field based on an [accumulator operator](https://docs.mongodb.com/manual/reference/operator/aggregation/group/#accumulators-group).
 Later in the pipeline, a `$match` stage filters groups where each group's `total` is greater than `1000`.

  * A pipeline where a `$set` stage computes a new `total` field value based on adding up all the elements of an array field in each document.
 Later in the pipeline, a `$match` stage filters documents where the `total` is less than `50`.

 At first glance, it may seem like the match on the computed field is irreversibly trapped behind an earlier stage that computed the field's value.
 Indeed the aggregation engine cannot automatically optimise this further.
 In some situations, though, there may be a missed opportunity where beneficial refactoring is possible by you, the developer.